mockito/mockito/README.md

 ## Who is your bartender?
 Mockito is served to you by **Szczepan Faber and friends**.
 First people who tried Mockito were developers of the [Guardian](http://guardian.co.uk/) project in London in early 2008.
 Here is how Szczepan explained [why we need another mocking framework](http://monkeyisland.pl/2008/01/14/mockito)?

 Firstly, hats down before **[EasyMock](http://easymock.org/) folks** for their ideas on beautiful and refactorable mocking syntax.
-First hacks on Mockito were done on top of the EasyMock? code.
+First hacks on Mockito were done on top of the EasyMock code.

 Here are just some of my friends who contributed ideas to Mockito (apologize if I missed somebody): **Igor Czechowski**, **Patric Fornasier**, **Jim Barritt**, **Felix Leipold**, **Liz Keogh**, **Bartosz Bańkowski**.